nncarlson/petaca/modules/tridiagonal-solvers/README.md

 ## Status

-* All tests are working with the above mentioned compilers with one exception: the parallel block tridiagonal test currently fails with NAG due to a coarray-bug in the compiler (due to be fixed very shortly).
+* All tests are working with the above mentioned compilers.
 * The perfomance of the parallel versions is currently quite disappointing and is being investigated.